Home Equity Release

-Equity release involves unlocking part of the value of your property by turning it into a cash lump sum.
+Home equity release involves unlocking part of the value of your property by turning it into a cash lump sum.
 You don’t need to have fully repaid your mortgage in order to do this.
-Whilst most homeowners will be looking forward to the day when their mortgage is repaid, others will reach a certain age and decide that they want to use the wealth that is tied up in their property either to support their standard of living, for life experiences, to help family members or to deal with large household repairs or other expenses.
+While most homeowners will be looking forward to the day when their mortgage is repaid, others will reach a certain age and decide that they want to use the wealth that is tied up in their property.
+Usually, this is either to support their standard of living, for life experiences, to help family members, pass on wealth, or to deal with large household repairs or other expenses.

-With the Lifetime Mortgage, homeowners over 55 years of age will continue to own their homes and will not make repayments whilst they are alive, but interest on the loan accrues quickly as it compounds each year, so is more expensive than a normal mortgage.
+With lifetime mortgages, homeowners over 55 years of age will continue to own their homes and will not make repayments while they are alive.
+Still, interest on the loan accrues quickly as it compounds each year, so it is more expensive than a normal mortgage.
 This will quickly reduce the remaining value in their estates that they might have considered leaving in their will.
 The cost can be reduced if the loan is drawn down over a period of time and not in one lump sum.

-With a Home Reversion Plan, you need to be over 65 years of age and a provider will buy a percentage of your home for a price below market value.
-You then live in the property rent free until you die, at which point the sale proceeds are used to make repayment.
+For a home reversion plan, you need to be over 65 years of age, and a provider will buy a percentage of your home for a price below market value.
+You then live in the property rent-free until you die, at which point the sale proceeds are used to make repayment.

-Catherine Leftwich specialises in advising clients on Equity Release and works with clients and financial advisors across England and Wales.
-If you are considering Equity Release please contact Catherine for guidance.
-Catherine is also able to introduce colleagues from our Wills, Trusts and Probate team and Family Law team where further specialist advice is desirable.
+Catherine Leftwich specialises in advising clients on their home equity release options and works with clients and financial advisors across England and Wales.
+If you are considering equity release, please contact Catherine for guidance.
+Catherine is also able to introduce colleagues from our wills, trusts and probate team and family law team where further specialist advice is desirable.